qiuxintao101/cobra/docs/install.rst

     conda config --add channels bioconda
     conda install snakemake bedtools samtools subread

   If conda is not yet installed, follow the `installation instructions <https://conda.io/docs/user-guide/install/index.html>`_.
 Installation is quick and easy.
-Make sure to open a new terminal after installation, so that *conda* is available.
+Make sure to restrat the terminal after installation, so that *conda* is available.

   .. note:: You do not need to uninstall other Python installations or packages in order to use conda.
 Even if you already have a system Python, another Python installation from a source such as the macOS Homebrew package manager and globally installed packages from pip such as pandas and NumPy, you do not need to uninstall, remove, or change any of them before using conda.